Steve Forbes (boxer)

 Stephen Phelipe "Stevie" Forbes (born February 26, 1977) is an American professional boxer.
 He is a former IBF super featherweight champion.
-Forbes' nickname of "2 Pounds" was in recognition of the fact that he was born weighing only 2 pounds.
+Forbes' nickname of "2Pound" was in recognition of the fact that he was born weighing only 2 pounds.

 Amateur career

 Forbes began boxing when he was 10 years old, training at the Matt Dishman Community Center on the Knott ST Boxing Team.

 Professional career

 Forbes turned pro in 1996 at the age of nineteen, and ran off fourteen consecutive wins to begin his career before losing on March 11, 2000 against former WBC Featherweight champion Alejandro González.

 After a few comeback fights, Forbes received a shot at the United States Boxing Association Super featherweight title On September 17, 2000, Forbes faced David Santos and won the title over twelve rounds by scores of 117–111, 118–110 and 120–108.

 Capturing the title

 Fighting for an eighth time in 2000, the No. 2 ranked Forbes was awarded a shot at the IBF super featherweight title when Diego Corrales vacated the title to fight WBC super featherweight Champion Floyd Mayweather Jr. This allowed Forbes to face No. 1 ranked John Brown for the vacant IBF title.
 Forbes won the IBF belt on December 3, 2000, by an 8th round TKO of Brown.
 Forbes also defeated Brown in a September 29, 2001, rematch, his first title defense.
 On August 18, 2002, he lost the title when he could not make weight for a fight against David Santos, whom Forbes had previously beaten for the USBA belt.
 The IBF title remained vacant until Forbes fought Carlos Hernández for it on October 14, 2003, a fight that Forbes lost by unanimous decision when the bout was stopped in the 10th round, due to an accidental headbutt, giving the belt to Hernandez.